Jickelsen/michelsen.se/content/note/190823-subnautica/index.md

 ---
 title: Subnautica, what a ride
 summary: "I recently played through Subnautica, but it wasn't until the last third of the game I tried (and stuck to) playing in VR.
-It was almost as janky as Elite Dangerous with the DK2 but the sense of PLACE was amazing!"
+It was almost as janky as Elite Dangerous with the DK2 but the sense of PLACE was amazing"
 categories: [notes]
 date: "2019-08-23T21:20:00+02:00"